HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-07-01-summary-tech-advanced.md

 ### Privacy on the Blockchain

 The human right to privacy is one of Horizen's core values.
-We looked at different methods to preserve your privacy in [Privacy on the Blockchain]({{ site.baseurl }}{% post_url /technology/advanced/2021-05-01-intro-to-privacy-on-the-blockchain %}).
+We looked at different methods to preserve your [privacy on the blockchain]({{ site.baseurl }}{% post_url /technology/advanced/2021-05-01-intro-to-privacy-on-the-blockchain %}).
 We started with simple methods such as using different addresses for every new transaction and coin mixing protocols that combine a number of transactions from different sources to obfuscate the link between sender and recipient.
 A more advanced technique to guarantee private transactions is the use of ring signatures.
 With ring signatures, a group of people signs a transaction and an observer will know for sure that one of the group members sent the transaction but he won't be able to tell which one.

 The last privacy-preserving technology we talked about were Zero-Knowledge Proofs, or more precisely zkSNARKs.
 It is the technology Horizen uses for its Shielded Transactions.
 Simply speaking, a Zero-Knowledge Proof enables you to prove to a verifier that you know something, without revealing that knowledge.
 We used the example of a seeing person convincing a blindfolded one that two balls are of different color, without revealing the colors.